-On September 23rd, a peculiar event occured in the BTC network, namely a sudden drop of 40% in hash rate.
+On September 23rd, a peculiar event occurred in the BTC network, namely a sudden drop of 40% in hash rate.
 Let’s first define the term “hash rate” to all the newbies who might be reading.

 A hash rate is basically a measurement of the computational speed.
 Practically you could say it shows how quickly it takes miners to solve complex, mathematical operations and store them into the block.

-Another way to look at it, is that it portrays the health of the network.
+Another way to look at it is that it portrays the health of the network.
 The more computers that participate, the higher the hash rate per second, thus making the entire infrastructure more secure.

 Now, on the aforementioned date, the Network’s hash rate dipped from 98,000,000 TH/S to 57,700,000 TH/s.

 Despite the fact that it didn’t take long for the network to recuperate and restore its old numbers, no one seems to be able to put a finger on it.